 - ATLA Religion Database with ATLASerials Plus, from the American Theological Library Association, covers Biblical studies, world religions, church history, and religious perspectives on social issues.
 The database is combined with ATLA's online collection of major religion and theology journals. - PsycINFO, from the American Psychological Association, contains nearly 2.3 million citations and summaries of scholarly journal articles, book chapters, books, and dissertations.
-PsycARTICLES, which is part of PsycINFO, provides full-text articles to 60 of these publications. - PEP Archive offers the full text of 20 principal psychoanalytic journals and more than 40 classic psychoanalytic books dating as far back as 1920. - Academic Source Ultimate provides full text for over 10,000 publications, including full text for more than 9,000 peer-reviewed journals. - EBSCO's eBook Academic Collection, a growing subscription (more than 180,000 titles) of multidisciplinary eBook titles representing a broad range of academic subject matters. - ProQuest databases offer a broad range of subject areas including: arts, business, children, education, general interest, health, humanities, international, law, military, multicultural, psychology, sciences, social sciences, and women's interests. - Behavioral and Mental Health Collection, a large database with streaming training videos and texts in the areas of counseling, psychotherapy, and addiction.
+PsycARTICLES, which is part of PsycINFO, provides full-text articles to 60 of these publications. - PEP Archive offers the full text of 20 principal psychoanalytic journals and more than 40 classic psychoanalytic books dating as far back as 1920. - Academic Source Ultimate provides full text for over 10,000 publications, including full text for more than 9,000 peer-reviewed journals. - EBSCO's eBook Academic Collection, a growing subscription (more than 200,000 titles) of multidisciplinary eBook titles representing a broad range of academic subject matters.